CandlePlatforms/devdocs/docs/validate/validator-faq.md

 * **Notice**: Validator sends a transaction to unbond.
 Before entering into the unbonding period, validator needs to be in active state creating, signing and proposing blocks for a certain time.
 * **Unbonding**: Validator is inactive in this state and thus earns no reward.
 However, the validator is still liable for slashing in case they have committed any malicious act previously.

-## Is there a minimum amount of MATIC required to stake to become a validator?
+## Is there a minimum amount of CNDL required to stake to become a validator?

 The minimum is 1 Matic.